 Know where to go with questions

-If you plan on contacting an advisor, consider the times they might be busiest, like during registration or the first week of classes.
+If you plan on contacting an academic advisor, consider the times they might be busiest, like during registration or the first week of classes.
 If you can book an appointment outside of these busy times, you will have a better chance of talking to an advisor sooner and avoid a super long wait time.
+If you’re a first-year student, you can also ask your peer mentor for general registration tips and advice.

 Registration doesn’t have to be stressful—UBCO has lots of resources to help you through this important time.